-When searching around for where to buy CBD, reputation means everything.
-Find a well-respected CBD oil manufacturer that puts care into creating high-quality products.
+When searching around for where to buy CBD products, reputation means everything.
+Find a well-respected manufacturer that puts care into creating high-quality products.
 Reputable companies will include the official lab results for each product offered.

 Buyer’s Guide to Cities Across Canada

-Ordering CBD oil online makes the most sense.
+Ordering online makes the most sense.
 If you need it immediately, these city guides will help.

 Furthermore, we’ve done in-depth reviews for top brands.

-Below are the most frequently asked questions about CBD Oil.
+Below are the most frequently asked questions about CBD products.

-The effects of CBD oil can last anywhere from 2 to 8 hours.
-This timeframe depends on the potency of the product, how much CBD oil is ingested, and of course, each individual person.
+The effects of can last anywhere from 2 to 8 hours.
+This timeframe depends on the potency of the product, how much is ingested, and of course, each individual person.

 How long does it take for CBD oil to kick in?

-This does depend on the ingestion method, but CBD oil can take anywhere from 15 minutes to 1 hour to kick in.
-Here’s a guide to how long CBD oil takes to work based on the ingestion method:
+This does depend on the ingestion method, but can take anywhere from 15 minutes to 1 hour to kick in.
+Here’s a guide to how long it takes to work based on the ingestion method:

 - tinctures: 15 to 30 minutes